sacert/Ruby-cheat-sheet/README.md

 _Overview: Symbols are mainly just immutable strings, a lot of times you can replace one for the other.
 Know_`to_s`_ and _`to_sym`_.
 For Range, know that to to initialize, use parenthesis and about_ `to_a`.

+- `..` vs `...`: Former is inclusive of upper bound, latter is not.

 - Symbols are immutable strings; being immutable means that they share the same memory address.
 Example: [:sym, :sym] will use the same memory address.